 There’s a lot of science here that may be difficult to understand, so let’s break it down a little easier.
 Sleep and mood are closely connected!
 Poor or inadequate sleep will cause irritability and stress, often after just one night.
 It is understandable then that chronic insomnia increases the risk of developing a serious mood disorder, such as anxiety or depression.
 Studies have found that 15% to 20% of people diagnosed with insomnia will develop major depression as well.
 In the same study, people with insomnia were 20 times more likely to develop a panic disorder.
 If your body isn’t reaching REM for long enough and the proper amount of times during the night, your brain isn’t getting “washed” the way it should and the negative emotions build up.
 When this happens, again and again, these negative emotions develop into a major problem.

-A High-Quality Mattress Makes Reaching REM Easier
+A High-Quality Mattress Makes Reaching the REM Sleep Cycle Easier

 You probably know firsthand that sleep affects mood and don’t need a scientific study to tell you that you’re more prone to negative emotions when you are tired!
 Without quality sleep that regularly cycles through REM, you will find yourself more cranky, sensitive, and even volatile.
 This will affect your personal relationships, job, driving habits, decision-making ability, and so much more.